 In the context of business applications, the challenge of generating PDF documents arises again and again - whether it is a contract in the insurance environment, a proof of invoice in an online marketplace or the notification of a government service.
-With A12's Print Engine Template Editor, print templates can be created in an editor, saved as print models and easily brought into A12 applications.
-The resulting PDFs are compliant with the PDF/A standard and therefore accessible.
-The editor enables the convenient design of pages and sections by adding and placing individual elements such as text and images using drag & drop.
+With A12's Print Model Editor (PME), print models can be created and edited and easily brought into A12 applications.
+The resulting PDFs are compliant with the

+PDF/A-3 and PDF/UA standards and therefore accessible.
+The editor enables the convenient design of segments and sections by adding and placing individual elements such as text and images using drag & drop.
 Fields, calculations and tables can also be inserted directly, which refer to selected A12 document models and are filled with the corresponding stored data.